 Women’s Book Group

 Kjerringsleppets is a women’s book group that meets the first Wednesday of every month from 5:30-7:00 PM.
 It reads a wide variety of fiction and nonfiction, always asking the question, “Where did we see the face of God in this book?”
 For more information contact Sally Johnson.

 Hennepin offers opportunities for young adults to grow in faith, serve the community in the name of God, and connect with peers and people from other generations.
 There are monthly opportunities, weekly programs, and periodic chances to serve.
 Please contact Associate Pastor Nate Melcher for more information.

 Young Adults – Monthly

-Dinner Groups | Join a group of young adults for a monthly themed dinner.
-Volunteer leaders called “Champions” host groups of 6-12 in their homes, providing a main dish while other group members and visitors bring additional dishes.
-Every group has a faith development component, too, ranging from Bible study to a brief devotional to some intentional dinner conversation about faith, life, the church, and so on.
-Please contact Associate Pastor Nate Melcher to join a group.
+Dinner Groups: Join a group of young adults for a monthly themed dinner.
+Volunteer leaders host groups of 6-12 in their homes, providing a main dish while other group members and visitors bring additional dishes.
+Every group has a faith development component, ranging from Bible study to a brief devotional, to some intentional dinner conversation about faith, life, and the church.

 Pub Theology: We meet once a month at a local brewery or pub for good drink, good company, and good discussion on a wide variety of topics.